Lillie Devereux Blake

 In 1886, Blake was elected president of the New York City Woman Suffrage League.
 She attended conventions and made speeches in most of the U.S. states and territories and she addressed committees of both houses of Congress as well as the legislatures of New York and Connecticut.
 She authored the 1891 law providing for matrons in the police stations.

-All the while, she continued her literary labors.
-She was remembered as a graceful and logical writer, a witty and eloquent speaker and a charming hostess, her weekly receptions through the season in New York having been for many years among the attractions of literary and reform circles.